ydy1127/MuSiC/README.md

 1. The installation process using the MuSiC by building *genome* source code is complex due to the large number of dependencies.
 However, this method occupies less memory and is compatible with multiple versions of the Linux operating system;

-2. Download and build the GMS, which only runs on Ubuntu 12.04, so the application environment is very limited.But the installation process is simple.
+2. Download and build the GMS, which only runs on Ubuntu 12.04, so the application environment is very limited.But the installation process is simple;

 3. Directly download the mirror file of GMS, although the installation and deployment is the simplest, it takes up a lot of memory space.